DZOE-TV: Subchannel history

 DZOE-TV initially aired digitally via GMA’s DZBB-TV, with its second subchannel carrying Channel 11 programming.
 GMA Manila launched its digital signal in 2013 on UHF channel 27, later transitioning to channel 15 in line with the National Telecommunications Commission’s plan to assign channels 14–20 to major broadcasters.
 Trial broadcasts began in May, and by June 4, GMA’s digital operations in Mega Manila consolidated under channel 15.

 Following the revival of analog broadcasts on Channel 11, ZOE TV began test transmissions on its assigned digital UHF channel 20.
 When A2Z launched on October 10, 2020, it was initially analog-only pending NTC approval for digital airing.
 It went live digitally on November 12, 2020, during Typhoon Vamco (Ulysses), and expanded reach with Light TV simulcast on its second subchannel.
 On July 1, 2024, DZOE-TV adopted the anamorphic 16:9 screen ratio format for its main channel output.
-On October 10, 2025, DZOZ-DTV's feed and broadcast output on DZOE-TV adopted the anamorphic 16:9 screen ratio format.
+The Light TV subchannel feeds, however, converted to widescreen broadcasting more than a year later, on December 15, 2025, to coincide with the launch of its refreshed logo.